Last Updated on June 7, 2023

 Her words of encouragement and kindness toward others are worth repeating, especially in these challenging times.

-Here are 10 of our favorite Mrs. Hall quotes as delivered by Madeley:
+Here are some of our favorite Mrs. Hall quotes as delivered by Madeley:

 “There’s nothing worrying will do for it.”